Overview of Amoxicillin & Clavulanate for Canines and Felines

 - Amoxicillin + clavulanate is not effective for viruses and parasitic infections (such as worms or mites).

-- Despite the combination of amoxicillin plus clavulanate, resistance may still occur with some bacteria and infections unresponsive to treatment are possible.
+- Despite the combination of amoxicillin plus clavulanate, resistance may still occur with some bacteria and infections unresponsive to treatment.

 Precautions and Side Effects